-Graduated from Findlay Prep High School in Henderson, Nevada...played basketball at St. John’s University, where as a sophomore he helped lead the Red Storm to the second round of the National Invitation Tournament...transferred to Cal State-Northridge in 2013 to play for coach Reggie Theus...has 10 siblings.
+Amir Garrett resides in Las Vegas, Nev., during the offseason...he has 10 siblings...Graduated from Findlay Prep High School (Nev.)...Played basketball at St. John’s University, where as a sophomore he helped lead the Red Storm to the second round of the National Invitation Tournament...transferred to Cal State-Northridge in 2013...Participated in MLB’s Rookie Development Program in 2017.

 In his Major League debut, during 3 stints with the Reds made his first 14 apps as a starter (3-8, 7.49) and his last 2 apps in relief...his 6 quality starts ranked fifth on the staff (Scott Feldman 9, Luis Castillo 8, Homer Bailey 7, Tim Adleman 7)...as 1 of 7 rookies on the Opening Day Roster, started the Reds' fourth game of the season and went 3-2, 4.25 with 5 quality apps in 6 starts before he was optioned to Louisville on 5/7 preceding scheduled team off days on 5/10 and 5/15...made 1 start for the Bats, on 5/12 vs Charlotte in which he retired all 6 batters by strikeout (29 pitches, 20 strikes), before he returned to the Reds for starts on 5/18 at Cubs and 5/23 vs Cle... went 0-1, 13.00 (9ip, 13er) in those 2 starts before he was disabled with right hip inflammation...in his second stint with the Reds, from 5/18-6/20 went 0-4, 12.49 in a 6-start stretch interrupted by the stint on the 10-day disabled list (5/25-6/3)...after he came off the DL went 0-3, 12.15 in 4 starts until he was optioned back to Louisville on 6/23, when RHP Luis Castillo was promoted to start that night's game at Wsh...after that 6/23 option, spent the rest of the minor league season with the Bats until he was promoted again on 9/5...after his September callup made 2 starts (9ip, 8er) before finishing the season with 2 relief apps...began his Major League career with 12 scoreless innings over his first 2 starts before allowing a 2-run HR to David Freese in the seventh inning on 4/12 at Pit...Garrett's 12-inning scoreless streak tied Billy Rhines (1890) for secondlongest to begin a Reds career...in 1970, Wayne Simpson began his Reds career with 15 scoreless innings... in his 2-0 win on 4/7 at StL (6ip, 2h, 2bb, 4k) became only the fourth Reds pitcher since 1900 to throw at least 6.0 scoreless innings in his Major League debut, joining Bob Spade (9ip vs NYG on 9/22/1907), Chief Johnson (7ip vs StL on 4/16/1913) and Wayne Simpson (9ip vs LA on 5/9/1970)...in that 4/7 debut recorded his first career strikeout (Kolten Wong) while becoming the first Reds pitcher to beat the Cardinals in his first career appearance since Keith Brown on 8/25/1988...his 12 strikeouts in the 2-0 loss on 4/19 vs Bal tied the modern franchise record for strikeouts in a game by a rookie lefthanded pitcher (Dennys Reyes, 8/20/1998 at Pit)...the staff's 16 strikeouts that night vs the Orioles fell 1 shy of the modern single-game club record for 9 innings...RHP Gary Nolan still holds the modern club record for strikeouts in a game by a rookie (15, 6/7/1967 vs SF)...on 5/23 vs Cle, in his eighth start, produced an RBI-double off Carlos Carrasco for his first career hit and RBI...on 6/9 at LAD left after 6 batters when he was hit on the left hand by an Austin Barnes line drive...x-rays were negative, and he didn't miss a start...became the first player from the Reds' Class A Daytona franchise to appear in a Major League game...entered the season rated by Baseball America the organization's third-best prospect and by MLBPipeline.com the 66th-best prospect in baseball.

-Following a full season at Class A Daytona was the organization's Minor League Pitcher of the Year, the Florida State League's Co-Pitcher of the Year and the Reds' Pitching Prospect of the Year as named by MLB Pipeline...shared the FSL's Pitcher of the Year Award with Charlotte's Jacob Faria...among all Reds minor leaguers ranked second in ERA and fourth in strikeouts...ranked among the FSL leaders in ERA (2nd), strikeouts (2nd), starts (T3rd), opponents' BA (.230, 3rd), WHIP (1.123, 5th) and wins (T5th)...held opponents to 2 earned runs or fewer in 22 of his 26 starts and only once allowed more than 3 earned runs...among FSL starting pitchers ranked first in strikeouts per 9ip (8.53) and fourth in fewest baserunners per 9ip (11.29)...in his 13 starts after the All-Star break went 7-2, 1.79 while holding opponents to a .216ba...in a 3-0 win over Clearwater in the opening round of the FSL playoffs allowed just 1 single over 7.0 scoreless innings while producing a career-high 12 strikeouts without a walk...gave up a 2-out single in the seventh inning to Rhys Hoskins...was the winning pitcher for the U.S. team in the Sirius XM Radio All-Star Futures Game...entered the season rated by Baseball America the organization's best athlete and seventh-best prospect overall... was a non-roster invitee to Major League spring training camp.
+Following a full season at Class A Daytona was the organization's Minor League Pitcher of the Year, the Florida State League's Co-Pitcher of the Year and the Reds' Pitching Prospect of the Year as named by MLB Pipeline...shared the FSL's Pitcher of the Year Award with Charlotte's Jacob Faria...among all Reds minor leaguers ranked second in ERA and fourth in strikeouts...ranked among the FSL leaders in ERA (2nd), strikeouts (2nd), starts (T3rd), opponents' BA (.230, 3rd), WHIP (1.123, 5th) and wins (T5th)... among FSL starting pitchers ranked first in strikeouts per 9ip (8.53) and fourth in fewest baserunners per 9ip (11.29)...in his 13 starts after the All-Star break went 7-2, 1.79 while holding opponents to a .216ba...in a 3-0 win over Clearwater in the opening round of the FSL playoffs allowed just 1 single over 7.0 scoreless innings while producing a career-high 12 strikeouts without a walk...gave up a 2-out single in the seventh inning to Rhys Hoskins...was the winning pitcher for the U.S. team in the SiriusXM Radio All-Star Futures Game... was a non-roster invitee to Major League spring training camp.

-Spent the season at Class A Dayton, where among all Reds minor leaguers he ranked seventh in ERA (3.65) and fifth in strikeouts (127)...led the Midwest League in shutouts (2) while ranking T1st in complete games (2) and T3rd in starts (27)...was the organization's Pitcher of the Month for June (5gs, 2-0, 2.70, 1sho, 26.2ip, 19h, 4bb, 24k)...following the season was rated by Baseball America the 11th-best prospect in the MWL...on 11/20 was added to the 40-man roster.
+Spent the season at Class A Dayton, where among all Reds minor leaguers he ranked seventh in ERA (3.65) and fifth in strikeouts (127)...led the Midwest League in shutouts (2) while ranking T1st in complete games (2) and T3rd in starts (27)...was the organization's Pitcher of the Month for June (5gs, 2-0, 2.70, 1sho, 26.2ip, 19h, 4bb, 24k)...on 11/20 was added to the 40-man roster.

 Entered the season rated by MLB.com the organization's 15th-best prospect.